 Students are required to prepay for the test prior to the

 scheduled testing day.
 Students should pay in person at the

-Trinity School of Nursing Office of Student Affairs located in
+Trinity School of Nursing Office of Admissions and Financial Aid located in

 room 2623 in the Eastern Gateway Community College (Jefferson